kwkuh/domain-bio/SECURITY.md

 **Out of scope**

-- The content that a resolved IP address points to. `a-i.sh` only maps a hostname to the IP encoded in it; it does not host, proxy, or control anything at that IP.
+- The content that a resolved IP address points to.
+Open-Domain only maps a hostname to the IP encoded in it; it does not host, proxy, or control anything at that IP.
 Abuse of a destination IP is not a vulnerability in this project.